seankelliher/new-england-senators/Readme.md

-# Senators By State, Party, and Gender
+# New England Senators

-UNDERGOING RENOVATION NOW.
 Interactive photo display of New England's US Senators that can be sorted by any combination of state, party, and gender.
 A "no matches" message appears if the selected combination returns no results.

 ## Authors